gregorwolf/SAP-NPM-API-collection/apis/audit-logging/README.md

   **Note**: this signature of the method is **deprecated**.
 It should be used only if the consumed Audit log service does not support old and new values.

 * `by` - takes a fixed string '$USER' that is a placeholder replaced by the service.
 This is **mandatory**.
 * `tenant` - takes a specific string placeholder ('$PROVIDER' or '$SUBSCRIBER') that is replaced by the service.
 This is **mandatory**.
-The provided value is ignored by older versions of the Audit log service that do not support setting a tenant.
+The provided value is ignored by older versions of the Audit log service that do not support setting a tenant. `subdomain` is an optional value used only with '$SUBSCRIBER'.
+* `at(time)` - sets a custom timestamp for event time.
 * `log` - See [here](#logging-a-message)

 ### Update data modification